awslabs/seed-farmer/docs/index.md

 ## Concepts

 Seed-Farmer organizes deployments within scoped hierarchies to insulate artifacts from one another, following the principals of least-privilege and dedicated access roles.
-Within a scoped unit, SeedFarmer artifacts are named according to a structured pattern, assuring a unique name to prevent collisions.
+Within a scoped unit, Seed-Farmer artifacts are named according to a structured pattern, assuring a unique name to prevent collisions.

 - **Project**: Represents all deployments scoped to a single logical name
 - **Deployment**: Represents all modules leveraging AWS resources in one or many accounts